dlitvak/CarND-Vehicle-Detection/README.md

 Then, I extracted the training image features (_classifier.py_:38-56).
 The code extracting the HOG features is in the `get_hog_features()` method in [utils.py](./utils.py).
 It uses `skimage.hog()` implementation from the scikit-learn library.
 The code extracting the image color features is in `color_hist()` and in `bin_spatial()` in [utils.py](./utils.py).
 Most of the code was adopted from the lectures.
-All I did was experimenting with the different HOG vector `orientation`, HOG `pixels_per_cell` numbers, color spaces, and color bin sizes.
+All I did was experiment with the different HOG vector `orientation`, HOG `pixels_per_cell` numbers, color spaces, and color bin sizes.
+I chose an optimal number of the `orientation` bins at 9.
+The number of pixels per cell in which the gradient was taken seemed optimal at 8.

 Here are the heatmaps of the HOG of the car and non-car images:
 ![Car HOG](./output_images/hog_features_car.png)